va3wam/TWIPe/README.md

 ## Running the tests

-AT the present time we have no testing strategy worked out.
+At the present time we have no testing strategy worked out.

 ## Deployment